MikeyBeez/Ollama_Agents/docs/architecture_guide.md

 3. 🧠 Multiple AI models for specialized tasks
 4. 🔒 Enhanced security features
 5. 🔧 Performance optimizations for large-scale deployments
+6. 📡 Distributed logging for multi-server setups

-## 14. 🎉 Conclusion
+## 15. 🎉 Conclusion

 Ollama_Agents is designed to be both powerful and playful.
 Each module plays a crucial role, and together they create an AI assistant that's greater than the sum of its parts.
+The comprehensive logging system enhances debugging and monitoring capabilities, making the system more robust and maintainable.
 This architecture allows for easy customization and extension, making it a versatile platform for building AI assistants.

 Remember to keep your tests up-to-date as you add new features or modify existing ones.
 This will ensure the continued reliability and maintainability of your AI assistant.